Parkland prosecutors ask for an investigation after a juror says she was threatened by 'a fellow juror' during deliberations

 "After spending months and months listening, and hearing testimonies, and looking at the murderer -- his composure -- I believe justice was not done," Anne Ramsay said.
 "The wrong verdict was given out today."

-Many loved ones also continued their plea for gun policy reform to prevent the growing reality of gun violence in American schools, including Gina Montalto's father.
+Some relatives also continued their pleas for gun policy reform to prevent the growing specter of gun violence in American schools, including Gina Montalto's father.

 "While this sentence fails to punish the perpetrator to the fullest extent of the law -- it will not stop our mission to effect positive change at a federal, state and local level to prevent school shooting tragedies from shattering other American families," Tony Montalto said.